about the artists

 cast & creative team

-Created and Performed by Okwui Okpokwasili
+Created by Okwui Okpokwasili

 Directed and Designed by Peter Born